lrnthbrt/gmail-transfer/README.md

 # Usage
 See `java -jar gmail-transfer.jar --help`

+Note: To connect to your GMail account only using password authentication (over SSL: do not worry, connections are encrypted) and not OAuth (which is not yet supported), you need to activate "Less section applications" through https://www.google.com/settings/security/lesssecureapps.

 # Contributions
 Contributions are welcome, in the form of pull requests or bug reports.